Ton-Dynasty/ticton-playground/README.md

     To complete the Ring process, you can execute the following command to ring:

     ```bash
-    python ring.py
+    python main.py
-    # success message
-    Ring Success, alarm id: 1
     ```
+    The image below depicts the process of ringing your alarm index you got in the step5.

-    Receiving a success message indicates a successful operation.
-Wait a few seconds, then you can search your wallet address on [tonviewer](https://testnet.tonviewer.com/) to check the transaction.
+    Receiving a message_hash indicates a successful operation.
+Wait a few seconds, then you can search this message_hash on [tonviewer](https://testnet.tonviewer.com/) to check the transaction.

     Subsequently, you can check the jetton wallet of the TIC token to confirm whether you have received TIC tokens as a reward.